Luxisapex/course-companion/features.md

 # Feauters to be implemented

 ## Functionality
+* make courses subdocuments in educations, not just objects
+* extend course.jsx to fit search AND normal display with different artifacts
 * sum up all hp, also for different "inriktningar"
 * give courses "en/flera inriktining/ar" possible as an array
 * Start with indek, data, strategí and show all O-courses.